Documentation

 }

 Each constraint builder chain produces an IncrementalUniConstraint, IncrementalBiConstraint, or related constraint object through .named().
-Return them as a tuple; SolverForge implements ConstraintSet for tuples of up to 16 constraints.
+Return them as a tuple; SolverForge implements ConstraintSet for singleton incremental constraints and for nested typed constraint sets, with tuple support up to 32 members.

 Source Operations

-Generated {Name}ConstraintStreams accessors select all items from a solution collection and carry hidden source metadata for localized incremental scoring.
+Generated solution source methods select all items from a solution collection and carry hidden source metadata for localized incremental scoring.

 type Streams = ConstraintFactory<Schedule, HardSoftScore>;

-These should be the default entry points for planning entity and problem fact collections.
+These should be the default source arguments for planning entity and problem fact collections.
 See Constraint Factory Methods for the generated method contract.

 for_each